Robotics and Automation in better Agriculture 2024

 In Image: Advanced robots in agriculture are optimizing tasks like planting, weeding, and harvesting, enhancing productivity and reducing labor needs.

-5. Planting Robots: By automating the seeding procedure, planting robots guarantee that seeds are sown precisely at the right depth and distance apart.
-This lessens the need for human work and promotes consistent crop development.
+5. Planting Robots: By mechanising the sowing process, planting robots ensure that seeds are placed at the correct depth and spacing.
+This reduces human labor dependence, and supports uniform crop growth.

 There are several advantages to robots and automation in agriculture, such as: